The condition can affect any joint, and it may limit how well that joint works.

 Corticosteroids come in pills or liquids, and are usually prescribed for short periods of time and in low dosages.
 Serious side effects can happen if they’re taken too long.
 These include stunted growth, ulcers, mood swings, weight gain, "moon face," muscle weakness, high blood pressure, osteoporosis, cataracts, and infections.

-Exercise and physical activity are important for children with juvenile rheumatoid arthritis.
+Exercise and physical activity are important for children with juvenile idiopathic arthritis.
 Movement brings less pain, builds strength, and keeps joints moving well.

 With the help of physical and occupational therapists, children learn simple ways to do everyday things.
 Therapists teach them exercises to improve their flexibility and strength.